elatov/elatov.github.io/_posts/2012-11-23-vms-are-slow-to-boot-from-an-hp-msa-2000-array.md

 > Drive Channel 0 link degraded (Excessive LIPs)

-As soon as we saw that message, the customer mentioned that they had a failed hard drive but they have since &#8216;offlined&#8217; the drive and the spare took over.
+As soon as we saw that message, the customer mentioned that they had a failed hard drive but they have since 'offlined' the drive and the spare took over.
 We checked out the event view, and we saw the following:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2012/11/errors_in_event_on_msa_c.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/11/errors_in_event_on_msa_c.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2012/11/errors_in_event_on_msa_c.png" alt="errors in event on msa c VMs are Slow to Boot from an HP MSA 2000 Array" title="errors_in_event_on_msa_c" width="783" height="652" class="alignnone size-full wp-image-4788" /></a>